jaspector

 Kansas state contractor registration may apply

-Contact the Logan County Clerk / Board of County Commissioners to confirm whether your project requires a permit before starting work.
+Contact the Logan County Clerk to verify whether a permit is required for the project.

 Unclear for unincorporated areas - contact county clerk